Jared-Prime/haskell99/_posts/2015-09-11-haskell-problem-1.markdown

   myLast2 [x]    = x
   myLast2 (_:xs) = myLast2 xs
 }</code></pre>
 So the main (casual) observation is that a function has two components: the type declaration and the function implementation.
-When writing source code, the type declaration is required; when dynamically creating a function in the repl, the compiler infers the type signature from its definition.
+When writing source code, the type declaration is best practice but is not required.
+In general the compiler will attempt to infer the type signature from its definition.
 The function implementation mechanically works via pattern matching -- a very powerful concept that we'll eventually get around to learning in depth.
 Otherwise, a good first exercise!